twellspring/acme/README.md

 # Acme Corporation POC
 A Cloud Migration POC for Acme Company.
-This will create a sample anvil support portal application inside of ECS with a publicly accessible URL.
+This will create a publicly accessible anvil support portal example application inside of ECS.

 ## What Get's Created
 - An S3 bucket and Dynamo DB table to hold Terraform state